-LAND BANK

-Library

 This packet belongs to:

-Welcome to Discover San Juan Island The San Juan County Land Bank turns 30 this year!
+Welcome to Discover San Juan Island

+What is the San Juan County Conservation Land Bank?

 Decades ago, members of the island community saw the area's population rapidly growing and it made them want to protect special places in the archipelago.
 What would life be like if some of their favorite places disappeared?
-If their children and grandchildren didn't have shorelines and forests to walk?
-People researched ideas for protecting open space.
-They shared their ideas in community meetings, and in November of 1990, your Land Bank was voted into existence.
-In honor of our 30th anniversary, your Land Bank, along with the San Juan Island Library, invite you to celebrate our islands' landscape and its story of community foresight and imagination - protecting the places we love.
+If their children and grandchildren didn't have shorelines with sea stars and salmon and forests full of birdsong and prairies with wildflowers to walk?
+People researched ideas for protecting open space and wildlife.
+They shared their ideas in community meetings, and in November of 1990, your Conservation Land Bank was voted into existence.

+This summer the Land Bank and San Juan Island Library invite you to celebrate and enjoy the places we love and protect with the Outdoor Adventure Challenge.

 Get outdoors this summer and enjoy some family fun discovering your preserves and the stories they hold.
 Happy adventuring!